westim/ConcentrationGame/README.md

 ### :heavy_plus_sign: Additional Features

-- 6 available themes: halloween, christmas, people, animals, countries, and tech
+- 6 available (hardcoded) themes: halloween, christmas, people, animals, countries, and tech
 - Time-based bonus scoring, which awards anywhere from 0 points (10+ seconds after last match) to 10 points (<1 after last match)
 - True-to-life 3.5:2.5 aspect ratio for cards
 - Support for landscape orientation (cards will rotate to fit on screen)
 - Several `extension` are implemented for ease-of-use
+- [`assert`](https://developer.apple.com/documentation/swift/1541112-assert) used for debugging input arguments

 ### :bulb: Challenges & Key Takeaways

+Overall, this assignment wasn't too challenging because the bulk of the architecture was built almost entirely during the lectures.

 - Understanding Optionals is a unique and challenging concept.
 Thankfully, this project didn't rely on them too much.
 - Getting accustomed to argument & parameter labels is odd, but not an unwelcome language feature.